viamrobotics/docs/docs/tutorials/get-started/servo-mousemover.md

 ## Install Viam software

-First, install viam-server according to our [Raspberry Pi setup guide](/installation/prepare/rpi-setup/)
+First, install viam-server according to our [installation guide](/installation/)

 Next, run this command in your Raspberry Pi terminal to install the pip package manager.
 Select "yes" when it asks if you want to continue.